jpwilbur/S3_Rails_Integration/README.md

 Run the following:

-`bundle install rake db:create &amp;&amp; rake db:migrate rails server`
+`bundle install rake db:create && rake db:migrate rails server`

 Go to your browser and navigate to localhost:3000